NigelWGMajor/.vsix_nix/README.md

 - category indicators (Interface, Contoller, Orchestrator, Test ...)
 - informational tooltips
-- clickable link to location
-- clickable link to where referenced 📍
+- link to location or where referenced 📍 (double-click to navigate)
 - checkboxes for marking to-do or done ☑️
 - load and save as upstream.json files
 - manual additions and comments